Aschii6/Projects/README.md

 Other projects: https://github.com/Aschii6/Some-Small-Projects

-Consisting of: C++ projects with QT for GUI and other small games
+Consisting of: C++ projects with QT for GUI, Java projects with JavaFX and other small games